 You can conduct market research in a variety of ways, including but not limited to:

-• Use surveys to understand your customers better by using tools like TypeForm or SurveyMonkey.
+- Use surveys to better understand your customers by utilizing tools like TypeForm or SurveyMonkey.

-• If you have the resources, you can run a few focus groups to understand your customers’ needs better.
+- If you have the resources, consider running a few focus groups to understand your customers’ needs better.

 By taking the time to understand your customers better, you can have a much higher chance of creating an app that people actually want.

-There’s no worse mistake in mobile development than pouring time and money into a project, and finding there is no real market demand for it.
+There’s no worse mistake in mobile development than investing time and money in a project only to discover that there is no real market demand for it.

 Understanding this is fundamental to building an app that retains active users and is profitable.

-Understanding your competition is equally as important as understanding your users.
+Understanding your competition is equally important as understanding your users.

 There is seemingly an app for everything, so whatever you are building, there is likely some form of competition.